gayatri2/gayatri2/README.md

  <br/>

-I am a Second Year undergraduate at Pune Institute of Computer Technology, pursuing Computer engineering.
+I am a Third Year undergraduate at Pune Institute of Computer Technology, pursuing Computer engineering.
 I am passionate about Web Development and working on various projects in the domain interests me.
 Currently, I am also focusing on improving my DSA skills.
 Apart from technical interests, I love sports, traveling and photography.